Divorced Parents: Who Gets The Advance Child Tax Credit Payments?

 If you can’t come to an agreement with your or feel confused about what should happen to these payments, it’s a good idea to sit down with a family law attorney to discuss your situation and perhaps even get some mediation to help you and your ex strike an agreement.
 If you are just now going through a divorce, this may be especially important in case you haven’t yet tackled issues like tax deductions as you resolve your divorce.

 It’s a given that changes and updates to these advance payments will happen in July.
 We’re watching this topic closely and will update this blog as updates become available.

 Have concerns about your advance tax credit payments?
 Our attorneys are here to help.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your initial confidential consultation.
 Call 888-888-0919, or please click the button below.